 SMTP server name: mail.yourdomain [example image – opens a new tab]

 Make sure that “outgoing server (SMTP) requires authentication” is checked. [example image – opens a new tab]

 Server port numbers: [example image – opens a new tab]

-Since my server uses Secure Sockets Layer, I strongly recommend t he use of encrypted connections to the mail server.
+Since my server uses Secure Sockets Layer for security, I strongly recommend the use of encrypted connections to the mail server.
 Therefore use the port settings as shown below.